tezos-reward-distributor-organization/tezos-reward-distributor/docs/index.rst

 Funding
 ------------------------

 TRD is an open source, GPL licensed project.
 It is maintained by various community members.
-A grant by the Tezos Foundation was approved in October 2020 to fund development through 2021.

 TRD Art Work
 ------------------------